Skip to content

 [INFO] [2021-01-01 00:00:00] [Zhang San] Deleted directory `/fav/books`

-This level can be used in the test environment to track the testing process and can also be used after the system goes online for user data analysis.
-Of course, it can also be completely omitted.
+This level can be used in test environments to track the testing process and can also serve as user data analysis after the system goes online.
+Of course, such logs can also be completely omitted.

 Debug DEBUG

-Information facing developers and testers, detailed variable contents are output in this information to help debug programs, the specific content can be referred to below.
+Information facing developers and testers, detailed variable content outputs to help debug programs, specific content can be referenced below.

 4. Log Content

-Log content refers to the output content specified during coding.
-This part of the content is relatively free, but there are generally some techniques that can be used.
+Log content refers to the specified output content during coding.
+This part is relatively free, but there are usually some techniques that can be used.

-For ease of understanding, the following example codes are all in Python, using print() for output.
-The log content itself is not directly related to the specific language/framework.
+For ease of understanding, the following example codes are all in Python, using print() as an example.
+Log content itself is not directly associated with specific languages/frameworks.

 4.1 Output Variables

 Outputting the content of key variables is the most common practice when outputting log content.
-However, in actual projects, many people do not output logs very thoroughly.
+However, in actual projects, many people do not output logs sufficiently.

-A relatively complete example of variable output is as follows:
+A more complete example of variable output is as follows:

 Python